AlpaPhono/ansible_basics/basic_playbook/notes_on_changes.md

 # Variables
 - removing the hard coded file paths and replaced them with variables.
 - created a variables section in the play

+# Templates
+They use templates on the apache config file however this is just for demonstration and so does not currently reflect the full changes.<br/>